ossdhaval/mysite/source/while-coding/LXC-LXD-linux-containers-notes.md

 ```
 lxc stop jans-dynamic-ldap-2
 lxc start jans-dynamic-ldap-2
+enter the bash and then run
+apt-get update
+apt-get upgrade
 ```

 And you should be able to access network from within lxc container